comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 4. **Variability of vaults**: Data is organized differently in across vaults, to simulate different data organization preferences.
 5. **Scalable dataset**: Dataset is configurable in the number of vaults and vault sizes.
 6. **Workload**: Queries that evaluate different query operations and data linking structures.
-7. **Metrics**: Measuring metrics such as total query execution time, result arrival times, number of HTTP requests, and correctness.
+7. **Metrics**: Measuring metrics such as total query execution time, result arrival times, number of HTTP requests, correctness, and completeness.
 8. **Configuration**: Configurable in terms of queries and dataset properties, with default values.

 ### Social Network Scenario